 This list isn’t exhaustive.
 Security is an ongoing obligation rather than a ‘tick the box’ exercise.

 The greater the risk of a security breach and the more serious the potential consequences for people whose information is in danger, the higher the standard will be for a ‘reasonable security safeguard’.
+We recommend that you seek advice on your security settings and vulnerabilities.

 Health Act regulations require all health information held by providers to be retained for 10 years from the last encounter with the patient, unless transferred to another doctor or to the patient.